luh-99/School-Stuff/README.md

 > **If you overshare the repo, it can and will eventually be blocked, of course, this varies on how long your district takes to block them.**
 ---
 ## ‼️ WARNING
-I am not responsible** for any consequences you may face (e.g: suspension, punishment) for using the available information and or resources in this repository.
+I am not responsible** for any consequences you may face (e.g, suspension, punishment) for using the available information and or resources in this repository.
 You have been warned.
 By using the information I have collected and put into this repository, you agree to take full responsibility for your actions and I have no involvement with punishments from your school, parents, etc. **Use this at your own risk.
 ---
 > [!CAUTION]
 ## ⚠️ USE THIS AT YOUR OWN RISK!